Will Anxiety Go Away on Its Own?

-Understanding the difference between typical anxiety and anxiety disorders is essential.
-Normal anxiety is experienced by nearly everyone at some point, particularly in response to stressful situations like job interviews or first dates.
-This form of anxiety is typically temporary and dissipates once the triggering event concludes.
+Nearly everyone experiences anxiety at some point.
+It typically shows up in response to stressful situations like job interviews or first dates.
+This form of anxiety is temporary.
+It usually fades once the triggering event ends.

-However, anxiety disorders represent a more persistent and pervasive form of anxiety.
-They can occur frequently and may not always be tied to a particular situation, leading to prolonged feelings of distress that can impact an individual’s quality of life.
+Anxiety disorders represent a more persistent form of anxiety.
+They can occur frequently and may not tie to a particular situation.

 Common anxiety disorders include: